aws-samples/emr-bootstrap-actions/tajo/README.md

 Running with AWS RDS
 ====================
 Tajo can use RDS.
-For it, you need to make sure you already have a running RDS instance. 그리고 RDS정보를 ```-s``` 옵션으로 catalog 정보를 설정한다.
+For it, you need to make sure you already have a running RDS instance.
+And then infomation about RDS set to ```-s``` option.

 ```
     aws emr create-cluster \